HashCanon/hashcanon.github.io/README.md

 ### Why it matters

-HashJing is more than a hash visualiser; it is a meditation on chance and order.
+HashCanon is more than a hash visualiser; it is a meditation on chance and order.

 One and the same 256-bit string of pure entropy is deterministically transformed into a coherent visual sign, a *canon*.
 *Where is the boundary between entropy and canon?* At what moment does raw data become a cultural or symbolic object—inside the SVG function, in the viewer’s perception, or already in the immutability that cryptography confers?

-To frame these questions, HashJing leans on two complementary ideas:
+To frame these questions, HashCanon leans on two complementary ideas:

 * **The visual principles of the *I Ching*** — a generative grammar of change that inspires the mandala’s radial logic.
 * **The Daoist polarity from Wújí → Tàijí** — the leap from the undivided to the first structured difference, echoed here as entropy crystallising into image.

-By merging these insights with modern cryptography, HashJing places contemporary data within a long dialogue on pattern, probability and meaning.
+By merging these insights with modern cryptography, HashCanon places contemporary data within a long dialogue on pattern, probability and meaning.

 ### Core ideas